 Data retention laws

 In some countries, mandatory data retention laws stipulate that ISPs must track and record specific data about their users.
 This can include which websites you visit, emails, messages, searches, location, and operating system, among other things.
-The information could be used for various reasons, but governments will often claim that it’s for use by law enforcement for specific reasons, for example, as an anti-terror initiative.
+The information could be used for various reasons, but governments will often claim that it’s for use by law enforcement for specific reasons, such as an anti-terror initiative.

 Advertising

 In today’s world, data equates to dollars, often in the form of targeted advertising.
-If a company knows your browsing habits, they can figure out just about anything about your life, from where you bank, shop, and eat, to more personal information like your marital status, health issues, and even sexual preferences.
+If a company knows your browsing habits, they can figure out just about anything about your life, from where you bank, shop, and eat to more personal information like your marital status, health issues, and even sexual preferences.
 ISPs make deals with advertisers and collect information on their behalf.
 Companies can then target you with relevant ads on the web pages you visit.

 You’ll often hear advertisers stating that serving more relevant ads improves the user experience, although, from a user standpoint, this isn’t always the case.
 In fact, it can feel like a violation of privacy and even downright creepy when ads related to your browsing history pop up.

-This is even more concerning when it’s not you, but your child who is being targeted.
+This is even more concerning when it’s not you but your child who is being targeted.
 In fact, given that children influence the majority of household purchasing decisions, their information is especially valuable to marketers.
 Using a VPN, you can prevent profiles from being built around you and your child.

 Censorship